About Dr. Marnie Luck, ND

-Restoring hormonal balance is paramount in addressing the aforementioned concerns and I run routine and specialized testing alongside a thorough health assessment to identify which interventions will be most effective.
+Restoring hormonal balance is paramount in addressing the aforementioned concerns.
+I run routine and specialized testing alongside conducting a thorough health assessment to identify which interventions will be most effective.

-I’ve completely additional training in pharmacology and obtained prescribing rights for select substances including bioidentical hormones (including estrogen, progesterone and thyroid hormone) and therapeutic dosing of nutrients (including intramuscular injections of B12 and folic acid) which I may prescribe in conjunction with other naturopathic approaches.
+I’ve completed additional training in pharmacology and obtained prescribing rights for select substances including bioidentical hormones (estrogen, progesterone and thyroid hormone) and therapeutic dosing of nutrients (intramuscular injections of B12 and folic acid) which I may prescribe in conjunction with other naturopathic approaches.

-Detoxification is another area of interest of mine as there is no question that the ubiquitous exposure of toxins is significantly impacting global health and is intrinsically linked to hormone dysregulation.
+Supporting the body’s natural detoxification processes is another area of interest of mine as there is no question that the ubiquitous exposure of toxins is significantly impacting global health and also intrinsically linked to hormone dysregulation and nutrient depletions.

 Outside the Office